Reading primary school Ofsted reports: teacher tips for parents

 Description of the school

-When inspected the school is given an overall rating (Outstanding, Good, Satisfactory or Inadequate).
+When inspected, the school is given an overall rating (Outstanding, Good, Requires Improvement or Inadequate).
 Then you can see the judgment broken down into:

-It’s really a personal issue as to which you find most important.
-You might feel that you could forgive, for instance, a Satisfactory in Achievement if Behaviour is Outstanding.
+It’s really a personal issue as to which area is most important to you.
+You might feel that you could forgive, for instance, a Requires Improvement in the quality of education if behaviour is Outstanding.

 What the school needs to do to improve